xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

             max_value = max(max_value, v)
 ```

-The variable `max_value` telles us the maxinum value we can achieve with the capacity constrain.
+The variable `max_value` tells us the maximum value we can achieve with the capacity constrain.

 The time complexity $T(n) = \Theta(1) + n*n^2*\Theta(1) \in \Theta(n^3)$